-The Intel® Server Board S2600WP is a purpose build, rack-optimized server board used in a high-density rack system.
-It is designed around the integrated features and functions of the Intel® Xeon® processor E5-2600 product family, the Intel® C600-A chipset, and other supporting components including the Integrated BMC, the Intel® I350 network interface controller, and the Mellanox ConnectX-3 InfiniBand (depending on the board SKU).
+The Intel® Server Board S2600WP is a purpose-built, rack-optimized server board used in a high-density rack system.
+It is designed around the integrated features and functions of the Intel® Xeon® processor E5-2600 and E5-2600 v2 product family, the Intel® C600-A chipset, and other supporting components including the Integrated BMC, the Intel® I350 network interface controller, and the Mellanox ConnectX-3 InfiniBand (depending on the board SKU).

-The reduced board size allows four boards reside in a standard 2U Intel[®] Server Chassis H2000WP for high-performance and high-density computing.
+The reduced board size allows four boards reside in a standard 2U Intel® Server Chassis H2000WP for high-performance and high-density computing.